karlramberg/loupe/README.md

 					20271102-003_assignment-chalk_print-16x20.tif
 ```

-Loupe has no restrictions on how you name your classes, groups, versions or subversions - except that they only contain alphanumeric characters.
+Loupe has no restrictions on how classes, groups, versions or subversions are named, except that they only contain alphanumeric characters.
 Note that for classes and versions, Loupe will add an "s" to the folder name that the filenames don't have.

 ## Commands

 ### `loupe name -w`

 Name is the command used to create shiny new filenames for new photographs.
 It asks the user for every part required and and every part optional in a filename.
 When renaming, it ignores any previous name a file had.
-Ideally this command should only be used once on each photograph when it is brought into the archive.
+Ideally this command should only be used once on each photograph when it is brought into an archive.

 This is the only command that can change the identifier (date and number) of a photograph.
 An identifier is the most sensitive part of a filename, because it ties different file versions together and ties a digital file to a physical object such as a print or film negative.
 For these reasons, it is recommended that you never use this command in your archive directory, only in a working directoy that you will ingest later.
 A warning will appear if you point it to a directory with over 50 image files.
 Do not point `-w` at your archive.